porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 Like Nephi, I wish to speak in plainness, according to your language and unto your understanding.

 Our Heavenly Father loves us more than we can fully comprehend.
 His love is perfect, infinite, and enduring.
-Because of that love, He has given us the gospel—a divine roadmap to help us return to Him and experience eternal joy.
+Because of that love, He has given us the gospel—a plan that allows us to repent and become like Heavenly Father and Jesus Christ and return to them and live with them forever.
 In every dispensation of time, God has reached out to His children, calling prophets to teach His gospel to the people.

 As it says in *Amos 3:7 Joseph Smith Translation*: